jdaarevalo/atomic_execution_control/README.md

 ## Configuration

-LambdaDynamoLock can be configured with several parameters at initialization to fit your needs:
+AtomicExecutionControl can be configured with several parameters at initialization to fit your needs:

 **table_name:** Name of the DynamoDB table used for tracking execution.
 **primary_key:** The primary key attribute name in your DynamoDB table.